+The colection criteria for the DCD Fund will focus upon the following factors:

-The selection criteria for the PCB Fund will focus upon the following factors:
+Describe all of the criteria that will be used to select The selection criteria for the PCB Fund will focus upon the following factors:

 a.
 Community Distress;

-a.
+b.
 Percentage of persons living in poverty;

-b.
+c.
 Per capita income;

-c.
+d.
 Unemployment rate;

-b.
+applications and the relative e.
 Benefit to LMI Persons;

-c.
+importance of these criteria. f.
 Project Design;

-d.
+importance of these criteria. g.
 Program Priority;

-e.
+h.
 Base Match;

-f.
+i.
 Area-wide Proposals; and

-g.
+j. g.
 Planning Strategy and Products.

+If only summary criteria were

+described, how can potential

-Guidelines, applications and additional program documentation can be found on TDA's website at
+applicants access application Guidelines, applications and additional program documentation can be found on TDA's website at

-www.texasagriculture.gov.
+manuals or other state www.texasagriculture.gov.

+publications describing the

+application criteria?
+(CDBG only)

+Describe how resources will be

-1.0% (approximately) of the State CDBG allocation is allocated to this fund.
+allocated among funding 1.0% (approximately) of the State CDBG allocation is allocated to this fund.

-1.075 (approximately) of the state esse anotation is anotated to this faild.
+categories.

-Describe threshold factors and Minimum \$0/Maximum \$55,000 grant size limits.
-What are the outcome Activities Benefiting LMI Persons measures expected as a result of the method of distribution?
-12 State Program Name: State Mandated Contract for Deed Conversion Set-Aside Funding Sources: HOME Describe the state program The 81st Texas Legislature passed Appropriations Rider 6 to TDHCA's appropriation pattern, which addressed by the Method of requires TDHCA to spend no less than \$4 million for the biennium on contract for deed conversions Distribution. for families that reside in a colonia and earn 60% or less of the applicable Area Median Income ("AMI").
-Furthermore, TDHCA is targeted to convert no less than 200 contracts for deed into traditional notes and deeds of trust by August 31, 2016.
-The intent of this program is to help colonia residents become property owners by converting their contracts for deed into traditional mortgages.
+Describe threshold factors and Naiming upo CO/Nacying upo CEE 000

+grant size limits.
+Minimum \$0/Maximum \$55,000

+What are the outcome measures

+expected as a result of the Activities Benefiting LMI Persons

+method of distribution?

+State Program Name: State Mandated Contract for Deed Conversion Set-Aside

+Funding Sources: HOME

+The 81st Texas Legislature passed Appropriations Rider 6 to TDHCA's appropriation pattern, which requires TDHCA to spend no less than \$4 million for the biennium on contract for deed conversions for families that reside in a colonia Describe the state program and earn 60% or less of the applicable Area Median Income ("AMI").
+Furthermore, TDHCA is targeted to convert no addressed by the Method of less than 200 contracts for deed into traditional notes and deeds of trust by August 31, 2016.
+The intent of this Distribution. program is to help colonia residents become property owners by converting their contracts for deed into traditional mortgages.
 Households served under this initiative must not earn more than 60% of the Area Median Family Income ("AMFI") and the home converted must be their primary residence.

-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Administrators must meet HOME Program threshold requirements to access funding.
-Funding is made available to contract for deed administrators on a first-come, first-served basis, in addition to threshold requirements outlined in the State HOME Program Rule, through the Reservation System.
-Describe how resources will be allocated among funding categories.
-TDHCA sets aside \$2,000,000 for contract for deed conversion activities annually and releases the funds through the reservation system as a method of distribution.
-Describe threshold factors and grant size limits.
-Applicants must meet the thresholds provided in the NOFA and State HOME Program Rules in effect the year in which they receive their award.
+Describe all of the criteria that will be used to select Administrators must meet HOME Program threshold requirements to access funding.
+Funding is made available to applications and the relative contract for deed administrators on a first-come, first-served basis, in addition to threshold requirements outlined importance of these criteria. the State HOME Program Rule, through the Reservation System.
+Describe how resources will be allocated among funding TDHCA sets aside \$2,000,000 for contract for deed conversion activities annually and releases the funds through the categories. reservation system as a method of distribution.
+Describe threshold factors and Applicants must meet the thresholds provided in the NOFA and State HOME Program Rules in effect the year in wh they receive their award.
 Administrators are not awarded a grant following a successful application.
-Rather funds are awarded on a household by household basis.
+Rather funds a grant size limits. awarded on a household by household basis.
+What are the outcome measures expected as a result of the Assistance to households with incomes at or below 60% AMFI. method of distribution?
+State Program Name: TCF Main Street Program Funding Sources: CDBG Describe the state program The Toyon Conited Cond ("TCC") Main Church Dungung puncides aliaible Toyon Main Church addressed by the Method of The Texas Capital Fund ("TCF") Main Street Program provides eligible Texas Main Street communities with grants to Distribution. expand or enhance public infrastructure in historic main street areas.